spring/SpringLS/README.markdown

 * Lines sent and received may be of any length.
 It has been tested with 600 KB long strings and it worked in both directions.
 Nevertheless, commands like "CLIENTS" still try to divide data into several lines, just to make sure the client will receive them.
-Since the delphi lobby client(TASClient) now supports lines of any length, dividing data into several lines is not needed anymore.
+Since the Delphi lobby client (TASClient) now supports lines of any length, dividing data into several lines is not needed anymore.
 Though, we keep it just in case, to be compatible with other clients which may emerge in the future.
 I do not divide data when sending info on